-Dsco's Shipping Science feature allows retailers to provide an expected or required delivery date and Dsco will determine the best carrier and method to ensure the order arrives at the customer's door on-time and for the least amount of money.
-To provide ultimate flexibility, Dsco allows you to configure which carriers and methods we should include when asking carriers for delivery estimates.
+The Dsco platform's Shipping Science feature allows retailers to provide an expected or required delivery date so Dsco can determine the best carrier and method to ensure the order arrives at the customer's door on time and for the least amount of money.
+To provide ultimate flexibility, Dsco allows you to configure which carriers and methods to include when asking carriers for delivery estimates.
 You can also set a priority carrier, which will determine the winner in the case of a tie.

-Choose a default shipping method for each carrier
+Step 3: Choose a default shipping method for each carrier.

 Then, as orders are created, and if the appropriate trigger is detected on the order, Dsco will initiate Shipping Science logic to determine the best carrier and method, apply that to the order, and then send the order to the supplier for fulfillment.